-- 1. An application for a Certificate of Completion submitted to CBU when a project is believed by the responsible parties to be complete. - 2.
-As-built plans meeting requirements set forth in this Chapter and shall be provided to CBU prior to the final walkthrough of the site. - 3.
-Final site walkthrough and inspection by CBU staff. - 4.
-O&M requirements meeting held between CBU, the contractor, and the property owner. - 5.
-Revisions to the O&M documents reviewed by CBU, if applicable, signed by the owner, and recorded with property deed(s) or plat(s). - 6.
-Recording of drainage, utility, and/or access easements with the Monroe County Recorder's Office.
-A copy of all recorded easements shall be provided to CBU. - 7.
-Delivery of maintenance bond, in an acceptable form, to CBU staff. - 8.
-Final submission of geospatial data, including revisions accepted by CBU, and meeting requirements set forth in this Chapter.
+- (a) An application for a Certificate of Completion submitted to CBU when a project is believed by the responsible parties to be complete. - (b) As-built plans meeting requirements set forth in this Chapter and shall be provided to CBU prior to the final walkthrough of the site. - (c) Final site walkthrough and inspection by CBU staff. - (d) O&M requirements meeting held between CBU, the contractor, and the property owner. - (e) Revisions to the O&M documents reviewed by CBU, if applicable, signed by the owner, and recorded with property deed(s) or plat(s). - (f) Recording of drainage, utility, and/or access easements with the Monroe County Recorder's Office.
+A copy of all recorded easements shall be provided to CBU. - (g) Delivery of maintenance bond, in an acceptable form, to CBU staff. - (h) Final submission of geospatial data, including revisions accepted by CBU, and meeting requirements set forth in this Chapter.